department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/utility.md

 #### GetOrganization()

-Input: organiztion id (e.g. Lab id)
+Input: organization id (e.g. Lab id)

 Return: a Organization resource reference

-If a Organization is not found given the input parameters, then one is created and populated with the input prameters.
+If a Organization is not found given the input parameters, then one is created and populated with the input parameters.

 If a Organization is found, and the details given are different, then presume parameters are newer and use them to update the found Organization Resource.